VascoPlancha/Hands-on-GCP-Closer-Academy/docs/content/exercises/simple_mlops/step2.md

 Here are the steps necessary to complete the exercise:

-1. Create the client objects: Use the Google Cloud Storage API, BigQuery API, and PubSub API to create respective client objects.
+1. Create the client objects: Use the Google Cloud BigQuery API, and PubSub API to create respective client objects.

     ```python
     ################